I-2-1-24.Handling Information Submitted or Associated in a Claim(s) File About a Person Other Than a Party to the Hearing

 B. Information Inadvertently Associated With the Wrong Claim(s) File

 With increased use of electronic services by medical providers, including the electronic submission of evidence to the agency, OHO staff must carefully review the medical evidence to ensure a medical provider did not inadvertently include medical records or other documents related to another individual when sending the claimant's medical records.
-Additionally, many appointed representatives are now submitting information electronically using fax machines, barcodes, the Electronic Records Express system, or by uploading evidence directly to the claim(s) file online through Appointed Representative Services.
+Additionally, many appointed representatives are now submitting information electronically using fax machines, barcodes, the Electronic Records Express (ERE) system, or by uploading evidence directly to the claim(s) file online through Appointed Representative Services (ARS).
 When doing so, an appointed representative may inadvertently submit or associate information with the wrong claim(s) file.
 OHO staff must be diligent in reviewing and associating incoming information to ensure all information is associated with the correct claim(s) file.

 NOTE:

-If OHO staff observes a consistent pattern of a particular appointed representative repeatedly associating information with the wrong claim(s) file, staff will report the issue to his or her immediate supervisor.
-It may be appropriate in some instances for OHO staff to contact the representative's office to inform the office of the issue and to remind the representative of the importance of not inappropriately disclosing PII or not submitting information that is unrelated to the claimant.
+If OHO staff observes a consistent pattern of a particular appointed representative repeatedly associating information with the wrong claim(s) file, staff will report the issue to the immediate supervisor.
+It may be appropriate in some instances for OHO staff to contact the representative's office to inform the office of the issue and to remind the representative of the importance of not inappropriately disclosing PII or submitting information that is unrelated to the claimant.
 If OHO staff believes the circumstances involved demonstrate the representative may have violated our rules, OHO staff will send a referral for possible misconduct using the procedures in HALLEX I-1-1-50.

 C. Information About a Person Who Is Not a Party to the Hearing Is Intentionally Submitted